mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Text can also be provided from the output of another command.
 For example, `some-executable | sed -f my-script.sed`.

+Any number of input files can be listed at the end of a `sed` command.
+They are treated as one concatenated file by `sed`.
+As we will see later, `sed` can target the first and last lines in transformations.
+Only the first line of the first file is treated as line #1 and only the last line of the last file is treated as the last line.

 ## Directing Output

 By default `sed` sends its output to stdout.